EVIDENCE BASED TREATMENT

 Perfectionism typically involves three things: First, the relentless striving for extremely high standards for yourself and/or others that are extremely demanding of oneself.
 Second, judging your self-worth based in large part upon on your ability to strive for and achieve such unrelenting standards.
 Third, experiencing negative consequences of setting such demanding standards, and yet continuing to reach for them despite the huge cost to you and your wellbeing.

-I'd like to help give you new strategies, in order to decrease the perfectionist behaviour, and help you encourage self compassion and kindness to yourself.
+I'd like to help give you new strategies, in order to decrease the perfectionist behaviour, and help you encourage kindness and self compassion.

 A substance use disorder (SUD) involves patterns of symptoms caused by using a substance that an individual continues taking despite its negative effects despite its negative effects.